robusta-dev/robusta/docs/self-host/slack.rst

 * Have a self_host_values.yaml configuration file.

 Set up the app template json
 ---------------------------------

 We’ll use a template to create a Robusta app.

-* Copy the template to a file and replace all instances of **MY_DOMAIN** in the template with your self hosted domain.
+* Copy the template to a file and replace all instances of **MY_DOMAIN** in the template with your domain.

-you can also find MY_DOMAIN in your self_host_values.yaml file under DOMAIN.
+You can also find MY_DOMAIN in your self_host_values.yaml file under DOMAIN.

 .. code-block:: json
-   :name: slack-app-json
+   :name: cb-slack-app-json

     {
         "display_information": {